 The FDA used to require scallops with more than 80 percent water to be labeled as “moisture added,” and those with more than 84 percent water were deemed “not suitable for sale.”
 However, these restrictions were too hard to enforce so they were lifted.

 IDENTIFYING FAKE SCALLOPS

-*Look at the texture.
-Genuine scallops have distinct grains or fibers running lengthwise, as the edible part of scallop meat serves as a muscle that holds the two scallop shells together.
+*TEXTURE: Genuine scallops have distinct grains or fibers running lengthwise, as the edible part of scallop meat serves as a muscle that holds the two scallop shells together.
 A fake scallop will have fewer fibers and appear more solid and dense.

-*And finally, look for at the thickness and see if it’s the same on all sides.
+*THICKNESS: Look at the thickness and see if it’s the same on all sides.
 If it’s made from a stingray or skate, it will be thicker on one side because their wings taper greatly from one side to the other.